Marketing | Creative | Strategy

 This isn’t a perfect solution, but it will at least retain the appearance that there is an Instagram feed on your site.
 When we say “emulated”, we mean that on face value, the Instagram feed is still on your site and appears as if nothing has changed.
 But behind the scenes, this is nothing more than a static display of images you would manually upload yourself and even be able to link out to the corresponding post it came from.

 If you’re on Shopify, this can be custom built through your theme’s Sections and Blocks.
-We may provide a more elaborate write-up of how to do this step-by-step, but in the meantime if you’re highly considering this option and need assistance, please don’t hesitate to reach out!
+We may provide a more elaborate write-up of how to do this step-by-step, but in the meantime if you’re highly considering this option and need assistance, please don’t hesitate to visit our Contact page for help!

 However, it’s important to note that this option will not automatically load new images as new posts are made on your Instagram account.
 (Hence the notion that it’s an “emulated” feed.)
 Again, not the most ideal solution, but one that - for now - can help you retain this infrastructure on your site if your brand does rely on this being there.